manifoldfrs/manifoldfrs.github.io/_posts/2024-10-17-perspective-and-religion.md

 categories: Posts
 ---

-I'm sitting in the AGI House in SF at the moment, having had the priviledge of attending (Holy Books: Religion Reading Night)[https://partiful.com/e/mKighhJFNzw8dOx4GRYK?update=bXE9ubqxr2xtTxuYThPwX].
+I'm sitting in the AGI House in SF at the moment, having had the priviledge of attending [Holy Books: Religion Reading Night](https://partiful.com/e/mKighhJFNzw8dOx4GRYK?update=bXE9ubqxr2xtTxuYThPwX).
 The goal is to read through a religious textbook that interests you and share your thoughts and ideas with the rest of the group.
-Tonight I spent the last hour reading through (Gateless Gate)[https://a.co/d/4X0TXFZ], a collection of short but deep stories or koans on Zen Buddhism.
+Tonight I spent the last hour reading through [Gateless Gate](https://a.co/d/4X0TXFZ), a collection of short but deep stories or koans on Zen Buddhism.
 One story in particular gripped me:

 ## Not the Wind, Not the Flag